Toronto Varsity Blues men's soccer: 1973: Second best to the Voyageurs

-Looking to retain the OUAA title, the Varsity Blues had a large core of returning players: Captain Tim Burns, John Cobby, Vince Ierullo, Peter Hilier, Vito Polera, Carmen Marcanonio, Robert Judd, Bruno Bruni and Alenn Carmancio.
-The Varsity Blues lost previous year's leading goal-scorer Mario Da Rosa.
-After going scoreless in their first 270-minutes of exhibition and league games, Coach Nicol attributed this to it being the "first year in many that a goal scorer of Da Rosa's [big and strong] mould is lacking".
-After a 1–0 home-opener loss to Mac, and then a 1–1 tie against Guelph, the Varsity Blues would win the next seven of nine games, tying two (both against the eventual champions Laurentian Voyageurs), and losing none.
+Looking to retain the OUAA title, the Varsity Blues had a large core of returning players: Captain Tim Burns, John Cobby, Vince Ierullo, Peter Hilier, Vito Polera, Carmen Marcanonio, Robert Judd, Bruno Bruni, and Alenn Carmancio.
+The Varsity Blues lost the previous year's leading goal-scorer, Mario Da Rosa.
+After going scoreless in their first 270 minutes of exhibition and league games, Coach Nicol attributed this to it being the "first year in many that a goal scorer of Da Rosa's [big and strong] mould is lacking".
+After a 1–0 home-opener loss to Mac and then a 1–1 tie against Guelph, the Varsity Blues would win the next seven of nine games, tying two (both against the eventual champions Laurentian Voyageurs) and losing none.
 Trailing behind Laurentian Voyageurs in the West Division standings, their birth to the 1973 OUAA Final hinged on a win against McMaster University in the last game of the regular season.
 The Varsity Blues were up 1–0 with fifteen minutes to go.
 The Varsity describes the turning point of the game: "a hopeful and innocuous high [McMaster] lob down the middle caused the damage.
 Ignoring [Blues goalkeeper] Judd's call to leave it [Blues defender] Burns sought instead to nod the ball back towards [Judd]…[and past him]…the McMaster centre forward was left with the easy task of converting the goal."
-The Varsity Blues were unable to add another goal and the game finished 1-1.
-The Laurentian Voyageurs won the West division and the OUAA Championship — while Loyola College (now Concordia University) won the 1972 CIAU National Championship.
+The Varsity Blues were unable to add another goal, and the game finished 1–1.
+The Laurentian Voyageurs won the West division and the OUAA Championship – while Loyola College (now Concordia University) won the 1972 CIAU National Championship.
 Striker Vince Ierullo and goalkeeper Bob Judd shared the Charles E. Oster Trophy (the team's MVP as voted by the players).